 The term independent caregiver is commonly used to describe a home care professional who does not work for an agency.
-According to the IRS, if a privately hired / independent caregiver is paid more than $2,000 per year, they are considered to be a household employee, not an independent contractor.
+According to the IRS, if a privately hired / independent caregiver is paid more than $2,100 per year (in 2019), they are considered to be a household employee, not an independent contractor.
 Therefore, the family hiring the independent caregiver takes on all the responsibilities of being an employer including payroll and taxes.

 The reason for this designation is because when one hires a caregiver, the employer has control over what time they arrive, what they will be doing, what time they leave, and so forth.
 In contrast, if one were an independent contractor, they would have the freedom of choosing what days and hours they work.

 Throughout the remainder of this article, we will use the terminology “independent caregiver” to refer to a privately hired caregiver, but as mentioned previously, for tax purposes, the caregiver is considered a household employee.